Robert Downey Jr. has a comedy that could turn his career around (and not exactly for the better)

 Monty Python’s John Cleese added that we are living “the death of creativity (via new york post).
 The same as the director of joker, Todd Phillips, by ensuring that he went from directing comedies to drama (he was in charge of the saga Hangover in Las Vegas) because he feels that comedy is dead.
 “Try to be funny nowadays with the woke culture” said in 2019 to Vanity Fair.
 “Articles were written about why sitcoms don’t work anymore.
 I’ll tell you why, because all the fucking funny guys say, “Fuck this shit, because I mean no offense.”.

 Yes All Star Weekend it ends up premiering one day remains to be seen.
 Personally, I have my doubts that any studio would dare to invest in its theatrical release and defy the culture woke up to the giant fist it currently holds through cancellation.
 The same with streaming platforms.
-Without a doubt, the film would generate conversation and interest precisely because of the critics, but just as JK Rowling has gone from being the most celebrated author in the world to the most criticized for her opinions on the transgender community as a result of her transphobic tweets, the same could spend with stars as revered as Robert Downey Jr. In the end, and today, it only takes one misstep to spark the fury of cancellation.
+Without a doubt, the film would generate conversation and interest precisely because of the critics, but just as JK Rowling has gone from being the most celebrated author in the world to the most criticized for her opinions on the transgender community as a result of her transphobic tweets, the same could spend with such revered stars as Robert Downey Jr. In the end, and today, it only takes one misstep to spark cancellation fury.